 “They should have given the award to the entire team.
 If they send a reporter to interview me, which I don’t think will happen because we’re only lowly freshmen, I’ll tell them the same thing.
 Our TEAM won, not an individual player.”

 Jiago stood up.
 “Sit down, Tony.
 Stop spouting Coach Kavanaugh’s favorite sayings.
 Accept that you’ve been named the Freshman Football Player of the Year in the Times Football Awards and enjoy that you won.”
 So I sat down.

 He climbed back on the bench.
 “Now, there’s one other thing I want to say to this individual sitting here.
 HAPPY BIRTHDAY, TONY!”

 The guys all started singing the ‘Happy Birthday’ song, and I sort of lost it.
 Even though I was smiling throughout the song, I couldn’t stop my tears and I didn’t care.
-This was without a doubt the single most emotional thing that had ever happened to me.
+This was without a doubt the single happiest and most emotional thing that had ever happened to me.

 Then everybody lined up and made me stand up, then each one gave me a big hug.
 I even got a few kisses, though after it was over I couldn’t tell you who the kissers were.